top of page

 Who uses Net Promoter Score (NPS)?

 NPS is a measurement used by companies around the world.
 Businesses use it to assess customer satisfaction and loyalty to a brand.
 NPS differs from other benchmarks, as it gives a good indication of a customer’s sentiment about a brand as a whole, rather than just their opinion on particular interactions or purchases.
-Because of this, it has become synonomous in discussions accross industries about customer experience, and is a helpful tool for organisations to see how their customer service is perceived, as well as, where improvements could be made.
+Because of this, it has become synonymous in discussions across industries about customer experience, and is a helpful tool for organisations to see how their customer service is perceived, as well as, where improvements could be made.

 So, how do you measure it?